Skip to content

 Instructions

-5. Take pan off heat and add potatoes and cilantro leaves, mixing well to make sure all ingredients have combined fully.
+• Take the pan off the heat and add potatoes and cilantro leaves, mixing well to make sure all ingredients have combined fully.
 Let cool to room temperature.

-7. If puff pastry package is in ready-rolled sheets, cut into 4-inch squares.
-Otherwise, roll into rectangle shape no thicker than approximately 2-3 mm.
+• If the puff pastry package is in ready-rolled sheets, cut into 4-inch squares.
+Otherwise, roll into a rectangle shape no thicker than approximately 2-3 mm.

-8. Taking 4-inch square piece of puff pastry, spoon 1-2 tablespoons (or more, depending on filling preference and ease of managing filling in turnover) filling into one half of pastry square, then turn other side over to create turnover shape.
+• Taking a 4-inch square piece of puff pastry, spoon 1-2 tablespoons (or more, depending on filling preference and ease of managing filling in turnover) into one half of the pastry square, then turn the other side over to create a turnover shape.

-9. Brush top surface with water and, using sharp knife, make couple of slits on top of pastry to ensure hot air can escape during baking process.
+• Brush the top surface with water and, using a sharp knife, make a couple of slits on top of the pastry to ensure hot air can escape during the baking process.

-10. Freeze turnovers on baking sheet until they harden then put them in Ziplock bag to be baked later, or place on baking sheet a couple inches apart and bake until golden brown and crispy (about 10-15 minutes).
+• Freeze turnovers on a baking sheet until they harden then put them in a Ziplock bag to be baked later, or place on a baking sheet a couple of inches apart and bake until golden brown and crispy (about 10-15 minutes).

 BON APPÉTIT!